 Ashes of the Heart

 Decker’s mother said he simply suffered from having too big a heart, that being unable to smite an innocent monster’s life was not a fault of his, but rather, a strength.
 He had a conscience and compassion, some things she thought her husband lacked.
-She warned Decker that his father would try to make a monster out of him, if not by being a slayer of what he called “demons”, then by comparison to someone who was long dead but haunted him, a brother who’s eyes he saw in Decker, as they we’re both two-toned; a half blue, half brown that should’ve been regarded as gorgeous but was now seen as a disfigurement that would always not only haunt him, Denver Wyatt, but his son, Decker, as well.
-This man, this uncle, this brother, haunted the family, hunted it.
+She warned Decker that his father would try to make a monster out of him, if not by being a slayer of what he called “demons”, then by comparison to himself and all the men that came before.
+Denver saw the disfigurement in his son; the two-toned eyes, half brown, half blue that should have been regarded as gorgeous, but what his father saw as a sign of the devil within.
+And Denver Wyatt was familiar with the devil and his demons, a man he hunted across the states, trying to rid this world of his evil.
+But the scars the devil, the monster that it left on the family and countless others, haunted the family, hunted it.

 It was the eve of his fifteenth birthday, and excited, Decker forgot about the monsters outside, the ones that, as of late, had come closer and closer to his family home, odd for creatures that were meant to fear his family.
 In the middle of the night, they became brave, a three-headed creature with the mouth of a wolf and as big as a bear lumbered into the cabin through the unlocked door.
 It sniffed and snarled as it made its way through the house, a scream let out so terrible it shook the thin, sun-bleached walls.
 Before one of the greatest monster hunters of the Wyatt family line could react, his home was torn apart, wood and flesh like butter between the monster’s claws.
 Only a young Decker Wyatt had lived, his eyes seeing, his heart feeling for the monster for what it really was: three children, tortured to death, trapped in a fleshy cage that was so unlike their original bodies, screaming for help and seething with hate-filled rage for their creator who never let them know innocence.
 They were not the monster, but their father, the one who had haunted and hunted Decker’s father, who had aided in the tearing of Decker's family, a real demon worth slaying.